Germany

 - Stick to well-lit, populated areas when walking between venues

-- Be aware of drink prices before ordering — bill disputes are the most common issue
+- Be aware of drink prices before ordering.
+Bill disputes are the most common issue for visitors

-- Taxi services and public transport operate late into the night in most cities
+- Taxi services and public transport operate late into the night in most cities.
+Berlin has no mandated closing time for bars.
+Hamburg's trains run 24 hours on weekends

 Common Scams